datawire/ambassador-docs/topics/running/aes-extensions/index.md

-# Ambassador Edge Stack Extensions
+# Ambassador Edge Stack extensions

 The Ambassador Edge Stack contains a number of pre-built extensions that make running, deploying, and exposing your applications in Kubernetes easier.